microsoft/logstash-output-application-insights/README.md

 ```

 ### disable_blob_upload
 When set to true, events are not uploaded, and blob not commited, but behaves as if uploaded and uploaded.
-Default false
+Default false.
 Used for troubleshooting
 example:
 ```ruby